ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 ![Simple page two widgets in a horizontal layout](images/part-one-simple-page-4.png)

 Notice how the widgets are nested inside each other.
-The `HorizontalWidgets` has a config object with a list of widgets, each with their own peoperties.
+The `HorizontalWidgets` has a config object with a list of widgets, each with their own properties.
 The configuration includes a parameter for the horizontal widget `widgetWidth: 50` which defines the percentage width each widget should recieve.

 ## The built-in widgets